abhaasgoyal/module-systems/Study/Logger-Editor/README.md

 **Wyvern**

 For Wyvern, the extension library is `wordCloud`, and you have to design the logger library.
 Since capability security is inbuilt you are given more freedom as to how to call the logger library from the main function.
+Provided below is the overall structure of the `Main` module

 ```rust
 import fileSystem